cheuklau/cncf-automation-and-configuration/README.md

 - Chef
 - devstream

 Stopped looking at Kiosk.
-Ignore paid services.
+Ignore not open-source or tools with enterprise version.